Detroit Lions snatch opening win over Los Angeles Rams in overtime

 David Montgomery claimed the win for the Lions, running in from a yard in overtime after a four-play drive to start the extra period.

-Touchdowns from Jahmyr Gibbs and Jameson Williams, on a 52-yard pass from former Lions quarterback Jared Goff, had given the Rams a 14-point cushion.
+Touchdowns from Jahmyr Gibbs and Jameson Williams, on a 52-yard pass from former Rams quarterback Jared Goff, had given the Lions a 14-point cushion.

-Kyren Williams and Cooper Kupp replied, either side of a Joshua Karty field goal, swung the match before the Lions’ late rally.
+Kyren Williams and Cooper Kupp replied, either side of a Joshua Karty field goal, to swing the match before the Lions’ late rally.

 The Dallas Cowboys had a comfortable opening win, beating the Cleveland Browns 33-17 hours after signing quarterback Dak Prescott to a record-breaking contract.